 The First Home Ownership Initiative was launched in 2014 to provide affordable and quality housing for all Fijians and increasing home ownership across the country, for low and middle-income earners.

-Since its inception in 2014, the First Home Ownership Initiative has assisted more than 2,550 Fijian households to a tune of $22.7 million.
-First Home Purchase Program and First Land Purchase programs are the two main assistance...
+Since its inception in 2014, the First Home Ownership Initiative has assisted close to 3760 Fijian households to a tune of $36 million.
+First Home Purchase Program and First Land Purchase programs are the two main assistance programs...

-In addition to the Ministry of Housing and Community Development’s core programmes the Ministry also implements, via a wide range of partners, the following housing assistance programs specifically targeted at different identified needs across the housing continuum in Fiji.
+In addition to the Ministry of Housing core programmes the Ministry also implements, via a wide range of partners, the following housing assistance programs specifically targeted at different identified needs across the housing continuum in Fiji.

 Koro-i-pita (Model Town Charitable Trust)